hadilou/Road-Distress/README.md

 3. Valid: 2 chunks
 4. Valid test: 2 chunks

-A chunk is a numpy array consisting of 5120 normalized images of 160x160 size within the range of -1 to 1.
+A chunk is a numpy array consisting of 5120( except the last chunk of train folder which has 3920) normalized images of 160x160 size within the range of -1 to 1.
 Also there is a corresponding label for each chunk with a possible value of 0 (intact road) and 1 (distress).